 Navy CYP is committed to your child's physical, mental, social, and emotional health and well-being.
 CYPs play an important role in the fight against childhood obesity.
 Good nutrition and physical activity are cornerstones of all programs.
-Your child not only can eat well and participate in regular physical activity, but he or she can also learn skills and develop attitudes that build the foundation for a healthy lifestyle.
+Your child not only has the opportunity to eat well and participate in regular physical activity, but he or she can also learn skills and develop attitudes that build the foundation for a healthy lifestyle.
 Additionally, CYPs limit screen time according to American Academy of Pediatrics (AAP) guidelines to help children get up and keep moving.
 The U.S. Department of Agriculture (USDA) and the Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy offer tips for healthy military children; more information is available at Appendix C.

 CYP Professionals ensure healthy and safe program environments.
 You help by ensuring that each day you bring your child to a CYP, he or she is free from obvious illness and is in good health.
+CYPs are unable to provide care for any child who is acutely ill.